 Note: If your system does not satisfy these requirements, you can install Docker Toolbox, which uses Oracle VirtualBox instead of HyperKit.

-- What the install includes: The installation provides Docker Engine, Docker CLI client, Docker Compose, and Docker Machine.
+- What the install includes: The installation provides Docker Engine, Docker CLI client, Docker Compose, Docker Machine, and Kitematic.

 Install and Run Docker for Mac

 Docker.dmgto open the installer, then drag Moby the whale to the Applications folder.

 Docker.appin the Applications folder to start Docker.
 (In the example below, the Applications folder is in “grid” view mode.)

 Docker.appwith your system password after you launch it.
 Privileged access is needed to install networking components and links to the Docker apps.